sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 The second rule(is as follows) :-

-[89](# "This rule is only a particular case of the rule given in stanzaNo.
-87,as the denominator of the sum of the intended fractions is itself substituted in this rule for the quantity to be chosen in the previous rule.").
+[89[^212].
 The numerator (of one of the intended fractions) as multiplied by the denominator of the sum (of the intended fractions), when combined with the other numerator and then divided by the numerator of the sum (of the intended fractions), gives rise to the denominator of one (of the fractions).
 This (denominator), when multiplied by the denominator of the sum (of the intended fractions), becomes the denominator of the other (fraction).

+[^212]: "This rule is only a particular case of the rule given in stanzaNo.
+87,as the denominator of the sum of the intended fractions is itself substituted in this rule for the quantity to be chosen in the previous rule."

 **87**.
 Algebraionlly, if $\\frac{m}{n}$ is the sum of two intended fractions with *a* and *b* as their numerators, then the fractions are $\\frac{a}{\\frac{ap\~ + \~b}{m}\~ \\times \~\\frac{n}{p}}$ and $\\frac{b}{\\frac{ap\~ + \~b}{m}\~ \\times \~\\frac{n}{p}\~ \\times \~p}$, where *p* is any number so chosen that *ap* + *b* is divisible by *m*.
 The sum of these fractions; it will be found, is $\\frac{m}{n}$.